Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

       text equivalent (`4326` becomes `WGS84` and `27700` becomes `OSGB36`).
     * #status_icons# - icons representing the record status, confidential, sensitive and zero_abundance status of the record.
+    * #taxon_label# - a label for the taxon.
+This combines the accepted name and vernacular where available.
+The rank is prefixed for higher taxa.
     * #verification_status:<format># - the record verification status formatted as specified.
       The unmodified field `identification.verification_status` outputs a single letter code.
       Currently there is only one modifer - `astext` - which translates codes to